-A fishbone diagram is a problem analysis tool that show the causes of a certain events or issues.
+A fishbone diagram is a problem analysis tool that shows the causes of a certain event or issue.
 It finds application for a wide range of purposes, but mostly for product design and preventing defects.

 - 4Ps: Policies, procedures, people and technology; widely adopted for cause-effects related to service sector.

 - 6M: Machines, methods, materials, measurement, mother nature (environment) and manpower; widely used for cause-effects related to manufacturing.

 There are however no hard and fast rules regarding the category labels, the number of categories, or causes under each category.
 Refer to some examples of the application of cause and effect diagrams for IT related projects, for possible ideas on what to include in the category and cause text boxes.